To buy a signed copy of my book, please use the Add to Cart button. Price £10 + £3.40 postage (UK only). Currently

 If ordering from a mobile, scroll down to the bottom of your phone and click on 'web version' to see the 'Add to Cart ' button.
 On iPads, it works better if you open in Safari.

 N.B.
-If you'd like me to include your name when I sign your copy, please message or email me at the same time as ordering.
+If you'd like me to include your name when I sign your copy, please email me at the same time as ordering.
 Otherwise I'll play safe and leave it out.

 “Dancing with Bees is one of the most important and accessible and entertaining books I’ve ever read.
 Brigit has poured meticulous detail and research into her book, which has left me with even more respect for our precious bees than I ever thought possible.
 What’s more, it’s a touching, sensitive account of what makes us human and how we connect to the natural world.
 Everyone should read it.”—Kate Bradbury, author of Wildlife Gardening and The Bumblebee Flies Anyway

 “We are handed a lens—light, bright, beautiful things come into focus.
 Brigit’s flare for observation and description, passion for knowledge, and ease with communication involve us in adventuring through the looking glass to explore with her the intimate life of wild bees.
 Gently, this timely book reminds us that nature is in trouble and that we must all join the dance.”—Sue Clifford and Angela King, founding directors, Common Ground

 “Brigit Strawbridge Howard is an excellent pollinator of information.
 Dancing with Bees is a book teeming with love: for bees but also for the natural world as a whole and, by extension, for life itself.
 Everyone who cares about the future of our planet should read it.”—Tom Cox, author of 21st-Century Yokel